Georgetown MBA Scholarship Opportunities

 John F. Dealy Scholarship – Focus on Gender Equity

-The John F. Dealy Scholarship shall provide merit-based scholarships for students pursuing the Full-time MBA program.
+The John F. Dealy Scholarship provides merit-based scholarships for students pursuing the Full-time MBA program.
 The award amount and number of awards will vary per year.
-The scholarship shall support students whose background or experience prove a demonstrated interest in gender equality in the fields of technology, finance, consulting or other business fields and support the cause of gender parity in the Georgetown and broader business community.
-All applicants will be considered based on the information provided in their application.
-No separate application is required.
+The scholarship supports students whose background or experience prove a demonstrated interest in gender equality and support the cause of gender parity in the fields of technology, finance, or consulting.
+Applicants interested in being considered for this scholarship should complete one short essay question in the “Background Information” section of the application.
+The prompt is: “In 250 words or less, please briefly describe how you have specifically contributed to gender equality in the fields of technology, finance, or consulting.”

 MBA Entrepreneurship Fellowship